micahwoods/micahwoods.github.io/_posts/2020-02-07-composite-samples-6.md

 In the general suggestions and conclusion to the article, more things to think about.

-> "If no prior information on the soil property is available, log-normality should be assumed, **and soil samples should not be composited.** If the collected cores display log-normality, the geometric mean or median should be used instead of the arithmetic mean. **Only in instances in which normality has previously been established should soil samples be composited.**
+> "If no prior information on the soil property is available, log-normality should be assumed, **and soil samples should not be composited.** If the collected cores display log-normality, the geometric mean or median should be used instead of the arithmetic mean. **Only in instances in which normality has previously been established should soil samples be composited.**"

 > "... it is not surprising that extension recommendations often suggest practices such as compositing and Z-sampling, which do not have a strong foundation in peer-reviewed literature. **Fortunately, there are theoretically simple ways to correct these recommendations, such as suggesting soil cores to be individually analyzed.**"